 I was part of something new last week.
 It is perhaps the first time this was done in India.

 A 4 year old girl was referred to me after she recovered from a fall from the second floor on to a cement road.
 She came to me with a strange complaint from her parents.
-Whenever the child cried, the left side of the face would swell up and also occasional Rhinorrhoea (running nose).
+Whenever the child cried, the left side of the face would swell up.
+She had Rhinorrhoea (running nose) and frequent headaches.

 Her CT Scan showed why it was so.

-She had crack in her skull starting from her Left ethmoid sinus passing through her left orbit superiorly into the frontal bone.
+She had crack in her skull starting from her Left ethmoid sinus passing through her left orbit superiorly into the frontal bone- a huge ugly crack.
 There was a direct tract from the sinuses to the subcutaneous space.
 Whenever she cried the increased sinus pressure would force air into the orbit and then into the skin which would be seen as a swelling.
-It was subcutaneous emphysema.
+It was the cause of subcutaneous emphysema.
+The coronal, saggital and axial cuts confirmed the course of the orbito-frontal- cranial fracture line.

 However on examination something didn’t make sense- the hypoglobus- pushing the left eye down.
 I carefully scouring the CT scan DICOM data in my computer from which I couldn’t pin-point a reason despite a left orbital roof defect.

 To rule out a CSF leak, I ordered an MRI scan with contrast.
-On the scans it was clear that there was a meningoencephalocele into the left orbit.
-There was possibly a dural tear and CSF leak.
+On the scans it was imediately made clear that there was a meningoencephalocele into the left orbit.
+There was possibly a dural tear and CSF leak from that tear itself.

 Leaving it well alone would risk a future ascending infection.
 Even 6 months earlier, I would have referred this case to a neurosurgeon who would repair this with an open sky craniotomy and a bad scalp wound.
 That was the conventional treatment for such conditions.